-- Step 0: Pandemic-related entry requirements and pre-flight preparations
+- Before you fly: Pandemic-related entry requirements and pre-flight preparations

 - Appendix: Pandemic-related measures

-This guide was written from the perspective of, and primarily for, Filipino adult citizens holding Philippine passports who are returning home from an overseas holiday.
+This guide was written from the perspective of, and primarily for, travellers who hold Philippine passports.
 This reflects my own circumstances and is the only position from which I can offer advice out of first-hand experience.

-Foreign nationals, unaccompanied minors (Filipino or foreign), and other travellers with special circumstances may be subject to different arrival requirements which I am regrettably unable to advise on.
-Having said that, much of the information set out below – such as the layout of MNL T3’s arrivals area and the general flow of entry procedures – will be of interest to all passengers.
+Foreign nationals, unaccompanied minors (whether Filipino or foreign), and other travellers with special conditions are subject to more complex arrival requirements which I am in no position to advise on.
+Having said that, much of the information set out below – such as the layout of MNL T3’s arrivals area and the general flow of entry procedures – will be of interest to all passengers regardless of circumstances.

-Do bear in mind that the foregoing guidelines are in respect of pandemic-related quarantine controls.
-Entry requirements in respect of immigration and border control mandates – such as visas, visa exemptions, passport validity, etc. – are not covered in this guide.
+Note that the foregoing guidelines are in respect of pandemic-related quarantine measures.
+Entry requirements in respect of immigration and border control regulations – such as visas, minimum passport validity, etc. – are not covered in this guide.

-All arriving passengers – regardless of nationality or vaccination/testing status – are required to submit their personal information and vaccination details on the Philippine government’s One Health Pass (OHP) website.
-Click upon the “Register” icon on the home page to start the process.
+All arriving passengers – regardless of nationality or vaccination/testing status – are asked to submit their personal information and vaccination details on the Philippine government’s eARRIVAL CARD website.
+Click the “Register” button on the home page to start the process.
 Registration is free of charge and requires no app to be installed.

-WARNING: There are reports of fraudulent and misleading websites that charge fees for OHP registration.
-Ignore these scammers – One Health Pass is completely free of charge.
-Make sure that the website address you are using contains https://www.onehealthpass.com.ph/, which can be counter-checked against the links provided in reliable sources; for example, on the website of the UK’s FCDO (scroll down to the heading “If you’re fully vaccinated”).
+WARNING: There are reports of fraudulent and misleading websites that charge fees for quarantine-related registrations.
+Ignore these scammers – the eArrival Card service is completely free of charge.
+Make sure that the website address you are using is https://www.onehealthpass.com.ph/, which can be counter-checked against the links provided in reliable sources; for example, on the website of the UK’s FCDO (scroll down to the heading “If you’re fully vaccinated”).